Basic Binary IPC

 The current set of events being monitored can be accessed using the

-MONITORED-EVENTS
+MONITORED-EVENTS function.

 (defgeneric monitored-events (poller socket))

-Removing a socket from a POLLER
+Removing a socket from a POLLER is achieved with the function

 (defgeneric unmonitor-socket (poller socket))